manuele-g/airports-assessment-mariadb/README.md

 **Requirements**

 Bonus: Support retrieving the information given a partial/fuzzy country code/name as input parameter, e.g. entering 'zimb' will result in 'Zimbabwe'.

-* The program should be written in Java.
-* Write production-ready code.
-* Document how to run the application.
-* Publish the source code into GitHub (using your own personal account) and share it with us.

 ## Prerequisites